Cultivating exceptional legal talent that happens to be diverse

 Additionally, a legal education provides all students and early-stage attorneys with unique opportunities to improve their career options and maximize the return on their law school investments.
 However, many of these opportunities are time-sensitive with very small windows for appreciating their benefit and deciding whether or not to pursue them.
 A failure to timely consider/capitalize on these opportunities may permanently foreclose them; therefore, in addition to programming, the most successful attorneys seek out coaches to help them make (or at least identify) choices that can have profoundly positive impacts on their professional careers.

-Like programming, coaches readily exist, however, many students or young attorneys are often afraid to ask for help.
-To advise this cohort, we seek to mobilize industry experts and experienced practitioners into a network of virtual coaches to help our program participants with the timely identification, assessment and pursuit of career enhancement opportunities.
+Like programming, willing coaches readily exist; however, students from underprivileged backgrounds often fear asking for help.
+To advise this cohort, we mobilize industry experts and experienced practitioners into a network of virtual coaches to help our program participants with the timely identification, assessment, and pursuit of career enhancement opportunities.

 Our Vision

-Pipeline to Practice Foundation seeks to diversify the profession by cultivating exceptional legal talent.
-We aim to build outstanding lawyers who also happen to be diverse, by offering access to various resources throughout their academic and professional careers, including:
+Pipeline to Practice Foundation seeks to promote and equitable legal profession by cultivating exceptional legal talent.
+We aim to build outstanding law students and lawyers by offering access to various resources throughout their academic and professional careers, including:

-• COACHING by industry experts, BigLaw hiring/assigning partners and experienced practitioners that helps them make informed, time-sensitive choices to maximize their professional options and develop the necessary “soft skills” that lead to rewarding careers and ensure long-term job satisfaction; and
+• COACHING by industry experts, BigLaw hiring/assigning partners, and experienced practitioners that help them make informed, time-sensitive choices to maximize their professional options and develop the necessary “soft skills” that lead to rewarding careers and ensure long-term job satisfaction; and

 • PROGRAMMING that is proven to improve academic performance in law school and that teaches practical skills to make them more attractive employment candidates and, ultimately, highly effective lawyers.

-As program participants progress through our program, they must serve as mentors to members of subsequent classes and regularly release academic/employment metrics that help the Foundation evaluate its impact.
+As program participants progress through our program, they must mentor members of subsequent classes and regularly release academic/employment metrics that help the Foundation evaluate its impact.

 P2P-Timeline